-2. What projects within SRA and LRA are subject to WUI requirements?
+2. What projects are subject to WUI requirements?

 The WUI standards apply to new buildings of all occupancy types in SRA areas, in addition to the following:

 Santa Cruz County has amended the CA Codes in regards to projects subject to WUI.
-Additions and alterations of existing buildings in SRA High and Very High areas must comply, with the exception of replacement siding not exceeding 100 sq. ft., replacement of a broken window or glass door, replacement of an area of roofing not exceeding 100 sq. ft., and replacement of one attic or foundation vent.
+Additions and exterior alterations of existing buildings in all SRA areas must comply, with the exception of replacement siding not exceeding 100 sq. ft., replacement of a broken window or glass door, replacement of an area of roofing not exceeding 100 sq. ft., and replacement of one attic or foundation vent.
 Also, new U occupancies, such as a garage or workshop, are not exempt from the WUI construction requirements, regardless of SRA areas, size or location on the property.